 4. Turning The Mind

-These are just a few of the dozens of skills and techniques employed in DBT.
+Overall, the skills used with Dialectical Behavior Therapy are effective ways to handle distress and to navigate daily frustrations and events.
+DBT is an evidence-based therapy that has been successfully used for decades.
+Anyone can learn and utilize DBT skills.
+Those listed in this article are just a few of the dozens of skills and techniques employed in DBT.
 The more they are practiced, the more effective they will be.
-While a deep understanding of this form or therapy is necessary to treat clients, many of the key skills of DBT can be used by anyone to bring a deeper sense of calm and contentment into daily life.
+While a deep understanding of this form of therapy is necessary to treat clients, many of the key skills of DBT can be used by anyone to bring a deeper sense of calm and contentment into daily life.

 Master of Education (M.Ed.) | Northeastern State University